Technology and Science in the Classroom Are Keys To New Jersey and America's Future

 - Supporting the United States Patent and Trademark Office in protecting the work of American inventors and innovators.

-- I support work of the National Institutes of Health and have worked to bring families and the groups that support them to Bethesda, Maryland to meet leaders in the various institutions that are combating cancer, heart disease, diabetes, multiple sclerosis and many other diseases.
+- Supporting the work of the National Institutes of Health and have worked to bring families and the groups that support them to Bethesda, Maryland to meet leaders in the various institutions that are combating cancer, heart disease, diabetes, multiple sclerosis and many other diseases.
 The Institutes provide amazing research and development with over 400,000 research grants aimed to eradicate disease and eliminate suffering.
+As a strong proponent of NIH funding, I am proud that H.R.
+2029, the Consolidated Appropriations Act, which the House passed, with my support, by a vote of 255 to 163, provides the NIH with $32 billion in Fiscal Year (FY) 2016.
+This level is an increase of $2 billion above FY15 and $900 million above the President's request.

 - I visit annually, all hospitals in my Congressional District including: Chilton Memorial, Morristown Hospital, Saint Barnabas, Saint Clare's, Saint Joseph's Wayne Hospital and Kindred Hospital Wayne.